 Ropetackle Arts Centre, Shoreham

-A little further out, Shoreham’s Ropetackle Centre puts on a monthly Barnstormers Comedy Club plus a range of solo acts.
-Some strong names are coming up here this Spring like Shappi Khorsandi and Bridget Christie, in March/April, both of whom I rate.
-The Reduced Shakespeare Company are also appearing. ropetacklecentre.co.uk
+A little further out, Shoreham’s Ropetackle Centre puts on the Barnstormers Comedy Club and charity stand-up nights plus a range of solo acts.
+Some strong names there have included Shappi Khorsandi and Bridget Christie ropetacklecentre.co.uk

 Ha Ha Hassocks Comedy

 Yes, Hassocks.
-The village six miles north of Brighton has for a year or so boasted a packed monthly comedy night known as Ha Ha Hassocks or simply Hassocks Comedy.
+The village six miles north of Brighton has for a year or so boasted a packed monthly comedy night known as Ha Ha Hassocks.
 I’ve been a few times and seen plenty of really strong comedians I recognise from the London circuit.
-Amazing freestyle rapper Chris Turner headlined a recent one.
+Amazing freestyle rapper Chris Turner headlined one.
 The secret?
 The Komedia’s regular compere Stephen Grant lives in the village and has all the connections.
-He throws in some local banter too: “You may be in the Doomsday Book but we’ve got 4G…” It’s in the large function room at The Hassocks pub, just metres from the train station (plenty of free parking too of an evening) so if you live in Ditchling, Hurstpierpoint, Burgess Hill or even Haywards Heath do check it out. facebook.com/sussexcomedy
+He throws in some local banter too: “You may be in the Doomsday Book Hurstpierpoint but we’ve got 4G…” It’s in the large function room at The Hassocks pub, just metres from the train station (plenty of free parking too of an evening) so if you live in Ditchling, Hurstpierpoint, Burgess Hill or even Haywards Heath do check it out. facebook.com/sussexcomedy

 The Bell at Ticehurst

 This atmospheric pub has a lovely function room – the Stable with a Table where it hosts regular comedy nights with one off acts or double bills.
 I keep an eye on the line-up and have noted some decent people from the comedy circuit appear here.
 They’ve even had Stephen K Amos who is the best at riffing off an audience I’ve ever seen.